 • Gift cards or coupons to their favorite local restaurants or places (trampoline park, laser tag, arcade, etc.)

-One year, I made one for my daughter and then we spent time talking about Germany, German tradition, and Germany For Kids.
+We spent time talking about Germany, German tradition, and read about Germany For Kids.

-My daughter then made some small schultüte back to school cones for her friends.
+My daughter then made some small schultüte for her friends.

-(You can even make some for kids in a family shelter as a volunteer project or a kindness project!)
+(You can even make some for kids in a family shelter as a volunteer project or with your homeschool co-op!)

 Snap a pic of your schultüte after you make it and then share it over on our Facebook page!